input-output-hk/cardano-sl-style-guides/workflow.md

 project (i.e. bug is not more reproduced).
 Reason for task being aborted is better be provided in comments.
 * _Duplicate_: Task is already captured within scope of other task.

+### State and versions

+*Open*, *Assigned*, *Postponed*, *To be discussed* task may or may not be assigned a target version.
+Target version here is best guess of developer, when this issue would be delivered.

+*In progress*, *To Verify*, *Waiting for build*, *Waiting for test* tasks must be assigned fix version, at which this task is to be or have been released, e.g. `0.2.1`.

+Tasks in *Done*, *Not fixed* state should also be assigned next minor version, e.g. `0.3.0`.

 ## Estimation